kumark29-personal/turf-cricket-scorecard/README.md

 3. View detailed breakdown in "Over Breakdown" section
 4. Click "Scoreboard" to see over-wise totals
 5. Use "Undo" to remove last delivery (including extras)
-6. Click refresh icon or "Start Fresh Match" to reset
+6. Click "Start Fresh Match" to save current match and start new one
+7. Click "Past Scorecard" to view saved match history
+8. Click any saved match to view full details

 ## Features Summary

 ✅ Ball-by-ball breakdown with circular badges
 ✅ Extras tracking per ball position
 ✅ Auto-save to localStorage
+✅ Match history with automatic saving
+✅ Past scorecard viewer with full details
 ✅ Undo support for all delivery types
 ✅ Over-wise totals in scoreboard
 ✅ Standard cricket over notation (X.0 format)